 - How to locate bugs, run a program with debugger

-You should learn some shell scripts programming, at least to the level that you could understand most common shell scripts.
+You should learn some shell scripts programming, at least to the level that you could understand most simple shell scripts.
 Currently, most developer prefers to use Python/Ruby to replace shell scripts, but there are still many existing scripts.

 This stage, of course, involve much other specific domain knowledge, this depends on your choose technology and framework, for the most modern programming language, such as Ruby/Python/Rust, it will be easier to set up the environment.

 If you set up your environment properly, your coding productivity will x5 than before.

 This stage is a long learning process, keep patience.

 If your task is to develop some low-level software, such as storage or networking application, you need to learn Linux system development.